In this article I will describe what I think are Best Practices for filing of US provisional patent applications.

 - Article 4 of Paris requires that the applicant in the second application (for example a PCT application) must be the “same applicant” as in the priority application (or a “successor in title”).
-The acronym is SAOSIT.
+The initialism (not acronym) is SAOSIT.

 - Some Offices around the world have held TYFNIL that a failure to straighten out any SAOSIT problem chronologically prior to the filing of the second application will mean that the priority claim was defective ab initio.